ravinayag/blockchain-automation-framework/docs/source/operations/configure_prerequisites.md

 The Blockchain Automation Framework uses [Ambassador](https://www.getambassador.io/about/why-ambassador/) for inter-cluster communication.
 To enable the Blockchain Automation Framework Kubernetes services from one Kubernetes cluster to talk to services in another cluster, Ambassador needs to be configured as per the following steps:

 * After Ambassador is deployed on the cluster (manually or using `platforms/shared/configuration/kubernetes-env-setup.yaml` playbook), get the external IP address of the Ambassador service.

+ensure your kubectl is running if not start the services.
+$ kubectl start

 ```
 kubectl get services -o wide
 ```